Electoral Services - privacy notice

 We may use your information to:

-- Process changes to your registration which, for example, may include opt in in or out of the Open Register, applying for a postal or proxy vote or changing your name or address Compile and update the Register of Electors for the purposes of voting and other legitimate reasons
+- If you are a European Union citizen living in the UK, to determine your eligibility to remain on the electoral register and vote in UK elections following changes brought in by the Elections Act 2022.
+This is called the Electoral Confirmation Review.
+Process changes to your registration which, for example, may include opt in in or out of the Open Register, or changing your name or address Compile and update the Register of Electors for the purposes of voting and other legitimate reasons.

-- Encourage you or occupants of your household to register to vote
+- Send communications inviting you or occupants of your household to register to vote where you may be eligible, this is done in accordance with our legal obligations.

 COVID-19/Coronavirus

 Coronavirus has been added as a notifiable disease under the Health Protection (Notification) Regulations 2010.
-Under the Public Health (Control of Disease) Act 1984 and associated Regulations; and the Coronavirus Act 2020 and associated Regulations the Council has a legal duty to store, process and share personal information.
-The information will be stored, processed and shared as part of the national, and local Coronavirus Test and Trace operations where necessary for investigations, as well as the testing and tracing of individuals, groups or businesses; and to assist in the investigation into cases of Coronavirus; Coronavirus outbreaks and issues of non-compliance with the Acts and associated Regulations.
-The information will also be used; interrogated and mapped to inform the Councils actions and decision making processes.
+Under the Public Health (Control of Disease) Act 1984 and associated Regulations; the Council has a legal duty to store, process and share personal information.
+The information will be stored, processed and shared as part of investigations into COVID-19 cases and outbreaks and issues of non-compliance with the acts and associated regulations.
+The information will also be used; interrogated and mapped to inform the Councils actions and decision-making processes.
 Any such storage, processing or sharing of information will be done in the public interest in order to promote health and wellbeing.

 We may use contact details held in Council systems to ensure that we are able to contact you, and to ensure that we are working from accurate and up to date information.
 Such information will be accessed and processed where it is necessary to comply with our legal obligations and public tasks arising from the Coronavirus Act 2020, the Health Protection (Notification) Regulations 2010 and the Public Health (Control of Disease) Act 1984, the Care Act 2014 and associated Regulations.